Nacerdj/project0/README.md

 1-class driver:

  this main class holds the main method for our  program which controles the entire applciation and  execute the application and we take input from user
               ( username, password, role) from the scanner where the role will diplay

- 1-1  based on the user role we show respective menu items 1-2 based on the menu selected we call respective methods in BankServices class
+ 1-1  based on the user role we show respective menu items

+ 1-2 based on the menu selected we call respective methods in BankServices class

  2-class BankServices:

- in this class we write the methods for all requirements needed for the bank services we do have here 2-1 method validateUser which do verification for username, password and role are correct or not 2-1 method createAccount will raise and create account request 2-3 method viewBalance  -- this method will show balance of given account number
+ in this class we write the methods for all requirements needed for the bank services we do have here 2-1 method validateUser which do verification for username, password and role are correct or not 2-1 method createAccount will raise and create account request with rondum number it /generate 8 digits 2-3 method viewBalance  -- this method will show balance of given account number

  2-4 method  withDrawal  -- this method is used to withdraw requested amount from account by following steps